 Career Spotlight: Veterinary science

 Are you an animal lover who also happens to have an interest in the field of medicine?
 If so, veterinary science could be a potential career path for you.
+Veterinarians diagnose, treat and help to prevent disease and injury in animals.
+They advise on measures to prevent the occurrence or spread of diseases and improve the health and productivity of animals.
 Here are five reasons that may inspire you to combine your passion for science with the opportunity to work with animals!

 Satisfaction in helping unwell animals

-Let’s face it – veterinarians can experience their fair share of highs and lows on the job.
-However, there’s nothing more satisfying than nursing an animal back to health after thoroughly investigating, diagnosing and treating their illness or injury.
-The impact on human lives is also rewarding, with many owners being grateful that you’ve cared for and cured their beloved pet!
+Let’s face it – vets can experience their fair share of highs and lows on the jobs.
+But there are few things more satisfying than playing a part in helping an animal get back to health after thoroughly investigating, diagnosing and treating an illness or injury.
+The impact on human lives is also rewarding, with many owners being grateful for the role you’ve played in the health of their pet.

-It’s fair to say no two days at the office will be the same for a vet.
-They work with animals of different shapes and sizes every day, each with unique ailments that require a wealth of skill and knowledge to treat.
-A typical nine to five day is rare – various consultations, surgeries and emergencies mean that vets often work long and varied hours.
+It’s fair to say that no two days at work will be the same – vets work with all kinds of animals every day, each with unique ailments that require a wealth of skill and knowledge to treat.
+Consultations, surgeries and emergencies provide interesting work for vets on a wide variety of wonderful animals.
+Professional independence means vets can choose to stay working with a practice or branch out into their own business, providing a fast-paced work life.

 Various career options available

-A degree in veterinary science doesn’t mean you’re restricted to a career in clinical practice.
+Studying veterinary science doesn’t mean you’re restricted to a career in clinical practice.
 Vets can work across a range of different industries, from pharmaceutics and governmental agencies to animal welfare and veterinary research.
-The skills and knowledge acquired throughout veterinary science studies can also be adapted to similar fields such as zoology and microbiology.
+The skills and knowledge acquired through veterinary science studies can also be adapted to similar fields, such as zoology and microbiology.